Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * How to persuade others
     * Avoid discussions to be the winner again.
 You are a person like the others so be human!
     * Respect the others ideas/thoughts
-    * If you are wrong admit that as fast as you can before the situation goes worse
+    * If you are wrong, admit that as fast as you can before the situation goes worse
-        * Start a discussion about a comparison with your experience that was worst and see if the audience is doing better.
-In that way are you more friendly and human.
+        * Start a discussion about a comparison with your experience that was worse and see if the audience is doing better.
+In that way you are more friendly and human.
-        * At same time in a discussion is helpful to start from a point where both the parties agree, so it is possible to prepare a ground to move further the discussion
+        * At the same time in a discussion is helpful to start from a point where both the parties agree, so it is possible to prepare a ground to move further the discussion
     * Be always friendly
     * Make questions because only the people humbling in front of others are human and friendly because even if you are the boss they need help from you.
 No orders to you people!
-    * The reputation even if people are wrong is important so let them “save” themselves so they will perceive you as a good leader
+    * The reputation: even if people are wrong is important so let them “save” themselves so they will perceive you as a good leader
-    * Motivate of course, because with the wrong mood is difficult to accomplish something
+    * Motivate of course, because it's difficult to accomplish something with the wrong mood
-    * The audience need to be happy to do what are you saying
+    * The audience needs to be happy to do what are you saying
     * Convince people to agree with you from the start of the conversation
         * This way is very powerful to convince people, usually start from a common topic letting you introduce more topics which initially the others are not interested in.
-Ex: Chrome spies you a lot about what you do while surfing the net but Firefox does not and at the same time it’s very customizable with other things
+Ex: Chrome spies you a lot about what you do while surfing the net, while Firefox does not and at the same time it’s very customizable with other things
     * Let others talk
-        * Again let the people share their thoughts so you can find more points of discussions
+        * Again, let the people share their thoughts so you can find more points of discussions
     * Let others have the idea
-        * For example you want a new feature, discuss with a developer about the issue, probably he can improve it and fix it for you
+        * For example you want a new feature, discuss with a developer about the issue, probably they can improve it and fix it for you
     * Think as one of the audience
     * Challenge with them
         * Competition often can create a good mood and spirit inside the community